-So you've got your set up, you're gearing up to film your masterpiece BUT.. now you're feeling a little stuck.
-Sure, your studio is looking great, but when it comes to going from there you're a bit overwhelmed.
+So you've got your setup, you're gearing up to film your masterpiece, BUT... now you're feeling a little stuck.
+Sure, your studio is looking great, but when it comes to next steps you're a bit overwhelmed.

 Don't worry, we've got your back.
 Here are some of our best tips for video production: